rdpeka/rdpeka/README.md

 I am an Information Technology professional with a profound interest in technology and a dedication to solving complex problems.

-My journey in computer science has led me to develop a passion for technology, and I am now eager to continue with my career in technology.
+My journey in computer science has led me to develop a passion for technology, and I am eager to continue with my career in technology.